jakobharder/burntime/doc/input-layout.md

 The default keyboard and gamepad mappings are configured in the `[keyboard]` and `[gamepad]` sections of `settings.txt`.

+Only an arrow-key press changes the active input mode to keyboard.
+Other keys are treated as shortcuts shared with mouse control and do not hide the mouse cursor or replace mouse mode.

 On the location map, `V`, `M`, or Gamepad View opens the world map. `Escape` also returns to the world map through its general Back action; pressing `Escape` again opens Options.
 Use `O` to open Options directly.
 On the world map and game setup, `Escape` opens Options.

 `GlobalAction` is a scene-level command: e.g. start game, accept trade, open context menu